TaTooKa/froth/docs/source/pages/dyingsun.rst

 Skills: *Marksman*, *Survival*, *Tracking*.

 Gear: Roll d6 on the :hoverxref:`Random Weapons <weapons-table>` table, and get 2 random pieces of :hoverxref:`armor <armor-table>`.
 Begin with an extra *ranged weapon* of your choice.
+Remember to roll :hoverxref:`material quality <materials-table>` for each item.

 WARLOCK
 ^^^^^^^